webpack/webpack-cli/README.md

 # Webpack CLI

 Webpack CLI encapsulates all code related to CLI handling.
 It captures options and sends them to webpack compiler.
 You can also find functionality for initializing a project and migrating between versions.
-For the time being, it is backwards-compatible with the CLI included in webpack itself.

 ## Migration from webpack v1 to v2